itays123/itays123/README.md

 - A social media website 🤍
 - A to-do list app ✅

+## Fun Facts About Me:

+- I'm a morning person
+- I prefer the summer over the winter
+- I work out 5 hours a week
+- My favorite Ben&Jerry's flavour is Chunky Monkey

 ## Learning & Growing 🌱
 I'm currently learning about DevOps 🐳
 - Docker